 Save up to 70% off your removal costs

 Get up to 6 free, no obligation quotes

 Compare verified removal companies

 When it comes to packing for your house removals, there’s a great deal to think of.
 A task you shouldn’t undermine is packing your shoes.
 By taking some time to carefully pack your shoes, you’ll prevent them from losing shape and damaging your other shoes during the journey.

 It can be easy to fall in to a routine of trying to quickly pack up your belongings as you want to get it out of the way, but this will only hinder your unpacking process when the time comes.

 Packing shoes for moving house doesn’t have to be difficult, or does it have to cost the Earth.
 You’re more than likely to already have all of the necessary packing materials hidden around your house.
 Alternatively, friends and family or your local supermarket will be more than happy to recycle their cardboard boxes on to you.

 We’ve created the ultimate step by step guide on how to pack your shoes for moving house, including the best packing method to use and the materials that don't cost a thing.

 If you have a pair that's in good condition but you never wear, take them to a charity shop or consider selling them on a site like eBay.
 If the shoes are very worn and damaged, you should either try to fix them if doable, or recycle them.
-Decluttering your shoes before moving house will also help to save on the cost of your home removal as you’ll be taking fewer items with you.
+Decluttering your shoes before moving house will also help to save on the your house removal costs as you’ll be taking fewer items with you.
 Don't forget to keep 1 or 2 pairs of shoes out for the remaining days before and the day of the move.